huntabyte/shadcn-svelte/apps/www/src/content/installation.md

 };
 ```

-If you prefer to use a different alias than `$`, you'll need to update the `import` statements when adding components.
+If you prefer to use a different alias than `$components`, you'll need to update the `import` statements when adding components.

-### Configure tailwind.config.js
+### Configure tailwind.config.cjs

 This is what this project's `tailwind.config.cjs` file looks like: